Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples: Individualized Experimental Defense Results

 \subsection{k-winner-take-all analysis}

-The results for the mixed black-box variable strength adversary for the k-WTA defense are given in Figure~\ref{fig:kWinnerMixedVar}.
+The results for the adaptive black-box variable strength adversary for the k-WTA defense are given in Figure~\ref{fig:kWinneradaptiveVar}.
 We can see that the k-WTA defense performs approximately the same or slightly worse than the vanilla model in almost all cases.

 The slightly worse performance on CIFAR-10 can be attributed to the fact that the clean accuracy of the k-WTA ResNet56 is slightly lower than the clean accuracy of the vanilla model.
-We go into detailed explanations about the lower accuracy in Section~\ref{kWTAImp}.
-In short, the slightly lower accuracy is due to implementation differences between Keras and PyTorch and not necessarily a direct product of the defense.
+We go into detailed explanations about the lower accuracy in the appendix.
+In short, the k-WTA defense is implemented in PyTorch while the vanilla ResNet56 is implemented in Keras.
+The slightly lower accuracy is due to implementation differences between Keras and PyTorch.
+It is not necessarily a direct product of the defense.

 Regardless of the slight clean accuracy discrepancies, we see that this defense does not offer any significant improvements over the vanilla defense.
-From a black-box attacker perspective this makes sense.
+From a black-box attacker perspective, this makes sense.
 Replacing an activation function in the network while still making it have almost identical performance on clean images should not yield security.
 The only exception to this would be if the architecture change fundamentally alters the way the image is processed in the CNN.
 In the case of k-WTA, the experiments support the hypothesis that this is not the case.